-Bounce rate is an important metric for understanding customer behavior on your ecommerce website because it measures the effectiveness of your pages.
+Bounce rate is an important metric for understanding customer behavior when visiting your eCommerce website because it measures the effectiveness of your pages.
 Customers who bounce don’t buy.

 The key to lowering bounce rates for all types of ecommerce pages (i.e. product pages, collection pages, blog, etc) is to align your content with your customers’ search intent.
 You must develop a detailed understanding of your customers’ buying process and the questions they need answered to make their buying decisions.

-This level of customer intimacy allows you to optimize your product, collection, and article pages for your customers’ needs, lower bounce rates, and increase sales.
+This level of customer intimacy allows you to optimize your product, collection, and article pages to align with your customers’ needs, lower bounce rates, and increase sales.

-The ideal bounce rate varies based on the purpose of the page visitors are viewing, as well as the source of the traffic.
-For ecommerce sites, traffic to product-related pages from the organic search has an average bounce rate in the 40-50% range.
+For eCommerce sites, organic traffic landing on product-related pages from search engines has an average bounce rate of 40-50%.
+However, the ideal bounce rate varies based on the purpose of the page visitors are viewing, as well as the source of the traffic.

 Ecommerce brands with a purpose often have educational or other not product-focused content.
 For these pages, the bounce rate from organic traffic will often be higher.
 The average range can span from 50-70%.